ADCET/NCSEHE webinar: Supporting students with disability during and beyond higher education

 Presented by NCSEHE 2020 Equity Fellows David Eckstein and Tim Pitman

-The NCSEHE will partner with the Australian Disability Clearinghouse on Education and Training (ADCET) for a webinar on Thursday 5 March, presented by NCSEHE Equity Fellows Tim Pitman and David Eckstein.
+The NCSEHE partnered with the Australian Disability Clearinghouse on Education and Training (ADCET) for a webinar on Thursday 5 March, presented by NCSEHE Equity Fellows Tim Pitman and David Eckstein.

 Through their year-long Fellowships, David and Tim are examining the ways in which Australia’s higher education institutions support students with disability to succeed in their studies and beyond.
 Tim is particularly interested in how students with disability from regional and remote parts of Australia are supported, whilst David is researching the practicalities of providing targeted careers education that enables their post-graduation success.

-Join David and Tim, in the early stages of their research, as they outline their projects and discuss their next steps.
+David and Tim, in the early stages of their research, outlined their projects and discussed their next steps.

 It has been well-established that for generations, people with disability have faced many barriers in gaining access to higher education in Australia.
 People with disability are now enrolling in studies but they complete at lower rates and remain less likely to be employed when they leave university, compared to their mainstream counterparts.
 Consequently, increasing attention needs to be paid to what happens to these students post-enrolment.
 This includes the how, when and why of disclosing information about their disabilities and accommodations and the adjustments made to support their studies.
 Also, the provision of careers education targeting the needs of students with disability increases their chances of transitioning to the workforce, but not all universities are able to provide such support.
 This issue also requires attention.